 Earning Specialty Certification in Foreclosure and Creditor/Debtor Law

-Bankruptcy is a notoriously complex area of the law and few paralegals are able to master it through on-the-job experience alone.
+Bankruptcy is a notoriously complex area of the law and few paralegals are able to master it exclusively with on-the-job practice.
 Advanced education and training are practically required to become familiar with the procedural intricacies and code governing bankruptcy filings.

 To receive this specialty certification, candidates must complete a four-course sequence (all delivered online), with each course lasting 4 weeks: